CenterForOpenScience/ember-osf-web/lib/handbook/addon/docs/components/schema-block-group-renderer/template.md

-# Schema Chunks
+# SchemaBlockGroupRenderer

-To be used with registries submission.
-Takes in a schema chunk and renders the components needed.
+To be used with Registries submission forms.
+Given a schema group and a changeset will output a list of validated-inputs.

 ### Components